-'Immigration restrictions, territory, and feasibility' (accepted for publication in Social Theory and Practice)
+'Border control, territorial rights, and feasibility' (forthcoming in Social Theory and Practice)

 About one in every thirty people in the world is an international migrant, that is, living in a territory other than the one they were born in, and this proportion is rising.
 When people cross state boundaries, they typically come up against the enforcement power of states.
 Walls, surveillance and militarised border guards are all regularly employed to prevent unauthorised access to states’ territories.
 If a state decides not to allow you entry, they will usually make it difficult, and dangerous, for you to get in.
 And if you do succeed in entering a state’s territory without authorisation, you may find yourself imprisoned and forcibly removed.
 States claim (and are widely taken to have) discretionary rights to determine who may or may not cross the boundaries of their territory.
 De facto, most states possess the capacity to enforce their immigration policies, but what could give states the moral right to act in this proprietary way over particular territories?